| | |

 • Andouille sausage.
 Adds bold, smoky flavor and a chewy texture contrast.
 Cook until browned for best taste.

 • mayonnaise.
-Provides the creamy base for the filling, use your favorite brand or substitute with Greek yogurt if preferred.
+Provides the creamy base for the filling, use Homemade Mayonnaise or substitute with Greek yogurt if preferred.

 • sauerkraut.
 A tangy, briny addition that cuts through the richness and adds a bit of texture.